stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

 Reading and writing are done via `readPixel` and `writePixel` (they have unsafe companions but we won't touch them here). `freezeImage` helps with freezing.
-Let put it all together:
+Let's put it all together:

 ```haskell
 main :: IO ()